-- Tony Leung: Even if Tony’s character went downhill later on since he was mostly dominated by his emotions rather than his mind, but his acting still carried on with portraying the emotional state his character was going through that made it convincing.
+- Tony Leung: Even if Tony’s character went downhill later on since he was mostly dominated by his emotions rather than his mind, his acting still carried on with portraying the emotional state his character was going through that made it convincing.

-- Lawrence Ng: The only reason why I even put his name in is because I think this was one of the rare series that I actually like his acting or think he was up to it–although he was portraying a villain.
+- Lawrence Ng: The only reason why I even put his name in was because I think this was one of the rare series that I actually liked his acting or think he was up to it–although he was portraying a villain.
 He made me hate him so bad that I couldn’t even blame others for being dumb (except for Idy’s character, lol).
 He put the show up so well with being the filial son and then the drastic change in his character later after he acquired what he wanted all along.

-- Cheng Yim Foong (The girl who portrayed Sheung Yee).
-Her character ended in tragic and it was very annoying with too much of the pity thing playing into the story but I think that this actress was really great in portraying her role.
+- Cheng Yim Foong (the girl who portrayed Sheung Yee).
+Her character ended in tragedy and it was very annoying with too much of the pity thing playing into the story but I think that this actress was really great in portraying her role.
 It got really complex later on but she managed to pull it off very well.
 (Thanks to llwy12 for helping with her name.)

-Other Good Points about this series:
+Other good points about this series:

 - Idy Chan’s acting.
 I’m sorry to pick on her yet again but I couldn’t even see her shine in here even IF it was the highest peak of the series or the lowest point.
 Her character was tolerable near the end but her acting ceased to impress.
 The majority of the script was to be blamed but her acting didn’t amount to much either.

-- The dragginess of the plot and/or lack of development of both characters and plot.
+- The dragged out of the plot and/or lack of development of both characters and plot.
 This was said over and over again but I thought I should include it one more time to get the point across.
-They have a lot of great characters to work with, yet they kept shuffling back and forth with only certain characters at times and dragged it out too much.
-They should’ve developed more of Chun Wong’s side-kick’s character in here.
+They had a lot of great characters to work with, yet they kept shuffling back and forth with only certain characters at times and dragged it out too much.
+They should’ve developed more of Chun Wong’s sidekick’s character in here.
 He was a great character from the book–or so I was told.
 Why did they make him fall so behind in the story?
 It just defeated the purpose of putting him in the series in the first place.
-That goes for the other characters as well.
-Tony’s character was a very intelligent person yet his indecisiveness caused more harm than help people in general.
+That went for the other characters as well.
+Tony’s character was a very intelligent person yet his indecisiveness caused more harm than helped people in general.
 It got really annoying and was quite repetitive.
-Same for Idy’s character ’cause she was supposed to be smart (like how the script-writer led us on to believe), but it took too long to solve problems, etc. They managed to give characters good background information and show off their skills at the beginning, but failed to develop it later on.
-The beginning of the story was developed quite well with the plot also but it just dragged on so much in the middle that only the last 10 episodes were worth watching.
+Same for Idy’s character because she was supposed to be smart (like how the scriptwriters led us to believe), but it took too long to solve problems, etc. They managed to give characters good background information and show off their skills at the beginning but failed to develop them later on.
+The beginning of the story was developed quite well with the plot also but it just dragged on so much in the middle that only the last ten episodes were worth watching.